A 400 year old puzzle

 The 400 year puzzle is simple how did we get from Gallileo to the Hubble and the National Geographical have done a pretty good job of answering it in their article GALILEO’S TELESCOPE AT 400: From Spyglasses to Hubble

-From left – the great man himself – one of the most famous of the images of Galileo, the Leaning Tower of Pisa – the most famous landmark in the town of Galileo’s birth we covered the history and construction of the tower in one of our previous articles back last summer “Pisa a door that will not lean”, the image of Galileo used in the National Geographic article Galileo’s telescope at 400, one of the Italia Collection of Solidor doors as supplied by Timber Composite Door – “The Pisa”
+The great man himself – Galileo, the Leaning Tower of Pisa – the most famous landmark in the town of Galileo’s birth we covered the history and construction of the tower in one of our previous articles back last summer “Pisa a door that will not lean”, one of the Italia Collection of Solidor doors as supplied by Timber Composite Door – “The Pisa”

 They all have a common link Pisa